 I am writing to inform you that there is one vacancy on our school’s Governing Body for a parent governor.
 We are seeking nominations for parents interested in taking up this role.
 Parent governors are elected by the parents or carers of children attending the school.
 All parents or carers of children attending the school are entitled to propose or second candidates and vote.

 Nomination papers for this purpose and relevant notes can be downloaded by clicking on the links below.
 If you would like a paper copy of these documents, then please contact school reception.
 New governors will be the subject of a vetting procedure before confirmation of their appointment.

 The completed nomination papers must be returned to St Mary and St Peter Catholic Primary School, marked ‘Parent Governor’ by:

 If a ballot is necessary, it will be by “postal” ballot and your child will be asked to deliver and return your voting (ballot) paper.
 One ballot paper per parent or carer is allowed, irrespective of how many of your children attend the school.
-Ballot papers must be returned in sealed envelopes to the school no later than 12 noon on Friday 30th November 2018, which will be the ‘date of the election’ if necessary.
+Ballot papers must be returned in sealed envelopes to the school no later than 12 noon on TBA, which will be the ‘date of the election’ if necessary.